nijigenerate/nijilive/CONTRIBUTING.md

 [Return to top](#top)

 ## Donate funds
-If you would like to help Luna cover the costs of running the nijilive project, you can do so here: https://www.patreon.com/clipsey
+If you would like to help Luna cover the costs of running the nijigenerate Project, you can do so here: https://www.patreon.com/clipsey

 [Return to top](#top)